AgambirSingh/StudentList/README.md

 # StudentList
-Fundamentals of Software Design and Development (SYST17796) Notes
+Notes/Exercises- Fundamentals of Software Design and Development (SYST17796)